mcgarrya28/machinelearning/README.md

 # machinelearning
-This repository relates to all tasks and project assigned in the machine learning module
+This repository relates to all tasks and project assigned in the machine learning module.
+The tasks and project are written in juypther notebooks.

+The Python libraries required are part of the Anaconda package and are preinstalled.

+Required Packages:

+- Numpy
+- scipy
+- Seaborn
+- Matplotlib
+- sklearn
+- Pandas

 1. Newton's Method